caf-expert/CAF-Hackathon-Migration/challenges/challenge3.md

 Azure Migrate will only create the VMs, their network interfaces, and their disks; all other resources must be staged in advance - so prepare an environment to migrate the servers to Azure.

-The target virtual Network schould have a IP Range 192.168.0.0/24 and build up a segmentation of the Network to deploy the different tiers of the application in these subnets.
+The target virtual Network should have a IP Range 192.168.0.0/24 and build up a segmentation of the Network to deploy the different tiers of the application in these subnets.

 ## Customer Requirements